NEKR1D/PC-OPTIMIZATION/README.md

 Resolution: 0.5050ms, Sleep(n=1) slept 1.0035ms (delta: 0.0035)
 Resolution: 0.5050ms, Sleep(n=1) slept 1.0033ms (delta: 0.0033)
 ```

+> [!NOTE]
+> - The default Windows setting is around ~15ms.
+> - You can use the Measure Sleep application to view the current resolution, sleep and delta
+> - Your system will need to have a different timer resolution such that you achieve the lowest and most consistent sleep metric
+> - You will know your setting isn't optmial when you see the sleep measurment values are varying too much (such as 1ms spiking to 2ms or higher)
+> - For my system configuration, setting the value to 0.5050 produced the best result (each sleep metric is at exact to 2 decimal places - 1.00ms)

 ***
 <p align="center"> Plundered with ❤️ by NEKR1D </p>